henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 user:

-: a CIE that references details of a specific user known in a SACM domain active on a specific target endpoint
+: a subject that references details of a specific user known in a SACM domain active on a specific target endpoint

 : user-id